The FBI warns of the risk of extremist attacks after the search of the Trump mansion

 Situation “very dangerous”

-However, the magnate returned to frame the search and seizure of documents in his residence as part of an alleged political “witch hunt” against him and pointed out that the country is in “a very dangerous situation”, since there is a ” great general irritation over years of fraud’.
-He said little about why he had entire drawers of classified material in his house that should be kept in the National Archives.
+However, the magnate returned to frame the search and seizure of documents in his residence as part of an alleged political “witch hunt” against him and pointed out that the country is in “a very dangerous situation”, since there is a ” great general irritation due to years of fraud’.
+He said little about why he had classified material in his house that should be stored in the National Archives.
 The FBI recovered from Mar-a-Lago a total of 20 boxes full of documents taken from the White House, including the famous eleven folders with the national security high level seal.

-As if that were not enough, Trump demanded this Monday the return of the seized documents alleging that he is covered by the presidential privilege, an argument without any basis, and even more trivial, referring to the attorney-client privilege.
-The alleged executive privilege only covers the acting president and does not shield him from illegal actions and criminal offenses.
+As if that were not enough, Trump yesterday demanded the return of the seized documents, alleging that he is covered by presidential privilege, an argument without any basis, and even more trivial, referring to attorney-client privilege.
+The alleged executive privilege only covers the president in the exercise of office and does not shield him from illegal actions and criminal offenses.
 To arouse the hilarity or astonishment of the Americans, Trump justified the discovery of the dossiers because “everyone takes work home” at some point.
+In addition, he accused the FBI of “stealing my three passports, one of them expired.”

 #FBI #warns #risk #extremist #attacks #search #Trump #mansion